 One of my go-to breakfasts and snacks, banana with peanut butter is one of the best if you want to lose weight with high protein goodies.
 While peanut butter gives you the protein you need, bananas are a key source of fibre, natural sugars and vitamin C and B-6 for a boost of energy!

-One of my absolutely favoruite things to eat is smoked salmon with avocado on toast.
+One of my absolute favoruite things to eat is smoked salmon with avocado on toast.
 The whole concoction is tasty, healthy, and completely satisfying.
 I think I’ll make one right now.

 Kale is one of the world’s healthiest super foods, and when you bake it with sea salt and garlic you get a healthy chip alternative that will help with your weight loss goals.